nobodyscripts/LeafBlowerScript/Readme.md

 Brew + cards rotation mode
 Halloween + Nature artifact secondary which pauses main functions
 F5 Check if boosters available before traveling and equipping
-F6 Recheck item icon when trying to start, also recheck party buttons have changed to avoid single borb starts
 F6 If item is not a valid target, or has buttons which are valid buttons (not used) cancel borbv
 F6 If white pixels in area next to normal text display, cancel borbv as inventory is blocked
-F6 Handle new detail mode, auto start, auto finish
+F6 Handle new detail mode, auto start, auto finish, chance, finish all
-F7 Autoplay check
+F6 As we know the arrows are static, scan, cache, recheck with pixelchecks F7 Autoplay check
 F7 Needs to use artifact if need be / get replacement
 F8 Move violin to secondary, spam during non boss timer after farming starts